aspose-words/Aspose.Words-API-References/english/cpp/aspose.words/subdocument/_index.md

 ---
+title: Aspose::Words::SubDocument class
-title: SubDocument
+linktitle: SubDocument
 second_title: Aspose.Words for C++ API Reference
-description: Represents a SubDocument - which is a reference to an externally stored document.
-To learn more, visit the  documentation article.
+description: 'Aspose::Words::SubDocument class.
+Represents a SubDocument - which is a reference to an externally stored document.
+To learn more, visit the  documentation article in C++.'
 type: docs
-weight: 846
+weight: 66000
 url: /cpp/aspose.words/subdocument/
 ---
 ## SubDocument class